 The book starts with a unique retelling of the early years of Young Adolf.
 In The Spear Of Destiny, he is essentially Anakin Skywalker—a gifted adept with a propensity to the Dark Side.
 As I read this book for the second time, I had to seriously question whether George Lucas was familiar with it as well, those years before making Star Wars.
 Because the path of Hitler here is pretty damn similar to that of Anakin in the prequels.

-(And let’s add David Lynch to this list of persons possibly influenced by the book, because the new season of Twin Peaks has a lot of similarities and echoes as well.)
+(And let’s add David Lynch to this list of persons possibly influenced by the book, because that revival of Twin Peaks had a lot of similarities and echoes as well.)

 Hitler as a young man becomes enthralled with the vision of the so-called actual Spear of Longinus in a museum, and realizes his destiny is to take over Europe.
 Supposedly, every historical figure who possesses the spear, which was said to have pierced the side of the crucified Christ, would become basically “the world victor” (my clumsy term)—the chap with the Divine Providence stamped on them to invade countries or do whatever, even if the person had evil intentions (as opposed to the “nice” invaders, monarchs, and dictators).

 But the the Spear was also some sort of “key” to “a mighty blood mystery and some totally new concept of Time.”

 And here is where things start to get a little weird.